hisamsabouni/macroLectures/README.md

 If you have any questions feel free to email me at hisam.sabouni@cgu.edu

-I am an adjunct professor at Claremont Graduate Universtiy in the department of economics.
+I am an adjunct professor at Claremont Graduate Universtiy in the department of economic sciences.